abdallahgamal5500/MNIST-digit-classification-using-CNN/README.md

 # MNIST-digit-classification-using-CNN
-Number detection from image using CNN model by tensor-flow and keras with 99.13% accuracy
+This is a number detection model from image input using CNN model by tensor-flow and keras with 99.13% accuracy